zhe-ch/ACTEV/README.md

 The ACTEV was built on top of the [Ultra96 Platform](https://www.96boards.org/product/ultra96/).

+The system has two versions: 1) Virtual System that can run with sensor implemented on FPGA.
+2) Full System that can work with the Miniscope sensor.

+The Virtual System can also be ported to a differnet FPGA platform, e.g., [Zedboard Platform](https://digilent.com/reference/programmable-logic/zedboard/).

 ### 1.1 FPGA

 Please refer to Xilinx Support Archive (XSA) files under [./FPGA/Vivado/](FPGA/Vivado).